verygoodsoftwarenotvirus/blog/content/posts/errors-in-go.md

 }
 ```

 This is, frankly, neat, and not a bad idea.
-There’s an alternative universe where Go had generics from the jump and the Result type was implemented/utilized in the standard library, and it’s not the worst outcome I could think of.
+There’s an alternative universe where Go had generics from the jump and the `Result` type was implemented/utilized in the standard library, and it’s not the worst outcome I could think of.
 There [are libraries](https://github.com/MisterKaiou/go-functional) you can use now, post-generics, that do just this, and [an old and long-closed proposal](https://github.com/golang/go/issues/19991) to add it to Go specifically cites the Rust variant.

-The only opposition I have to the Result type in Go is that we wouldn’t be able to make use of it in the standard library without either breaking backwards compatibility, or issuing new `/v2` variants of existing packages (like the recently-released `math/rand/v2`), which then means we’ll have some libraries and programs that use the old style with one return value, some with the new style, and many instances of confused programmers using the wrong one.
-It would basically be the Go equivalent of the Python 2/3 transition debacle, and well, no thank you.
+The only opposition I have to the Result type in Go is that we wouldn’t be able to make use of it in the standard library without either breaking backwards compatibility, writing `Result` variants of existing API calls (so `NewRequest`, `NewRequestWithContext`, and `NewRequestWithContextAndResult`), or issuing new `/v2` variants of existing packages (like the [recently-released `math/rand/v2` package](https://tip.golang.org/doc/go1.22#math_rand_v2)), which then means we’ll have some libraries and programs that use the old style with one return value, some with the new style, and many instances of confused programmers using the wrong one.
+It would be as close to a Go equivalent of the Python 2/3 transition debacle as I think we could manage.

 I also don’t really think it meaningfully improves readability.
 Compare the above Rust code to the Go equivalent: